nikgalanop/edsger/src/design-choices.md

       3. A `bool` value is casted to a positive `double` value with a zeroed out decimal part.
   5. To `pointer`
       1. Only a pointer can be converted to another pointer.
 When converting a pointer, the code that is produced by the compiler does **not** convert the data that the pointer points to.
-The pointer simply "acts" like it points to bits that have the type that is implied from the casting clause.
+The resulting pointer simply "acts" like it points to data that have the type that is implied from the casting clause.

 ## Miscellaneous
 ### Grammar Conflicts